 But isn’t the 13 MP camera sound too mainstream

 The 13 MP camera is lowered in number but emphasizes more on the quality result.
 It is true that megapixels don’t matter much, but just another marketing gimmick.
 When we talk about cameras on Redmi series, it really didn’t surprise us like Honor smartphones.
 The camera may be improved in certain areas, but the end result isn’t groundbreaking yet better than its predecessor Redmi Note 3.
 We would love to tell you more about Redmi Note 4 camera until we are done with the review.

 Xiaomi Redmi Note 4 runs on the latest MIUI 8 based on Android 6.0 Marshmallow, but as Xiaomi says you will receive an OTA update of Android 7 Nougat preview soon.
 So, you do get a whole new taste of the MIUI 8 software employing the new features of Android 7 Nougat.

 Final Thoughts – Xiaomi Redmi Note 3 Vs Redmi Note 4.
 Should You Upgrade?

-Xiaomi has captured the midrange segment and yes, it is one of the cheapest phones offering 64 storage and 4 GB RAM.
-Not to mention, the specifications are a deal breaker.
+Xiaomi has captured the midrange segment and yes, it is one of the cheapest phones offering 64 storage and 4 GB RAM, not to mention, the specifications are great.
 Summing it all, upgrading to Redmi Note 4 from Redmi Note 3 may not be worth spending the money.
 Xiaomi Redmi Note 3 is still great.

 Upgrading it from older Redmi Note series phones or any similar phones apart from Redmi Note 3 is worth the shot.
 If you are a true Xiaomi fan and want to get your hands on the MIUI 8 Nougat preview, don’t hesitate to pick one.